NationalSecurityAgency/skills-docs/docs/contribution/devEnv.md

 - **skills-int-client-js**: Web application that depends on the skills-client-js artifact and mimics its real world usage
 - **skills-int-client-react**: Web application that depends on the skills-client-react artifact and mimics its real world usage
 - **skills-int-client-vue**: Web application that depends on the skills-client-vue artifact and mimics its real world usage
-- **skills-int-service**: Pulls together all the web applications (skills-int-client-js, skills-int-client-vue, etc.) and facilitates a web server to serve these applications.
+- **skills-int-service**: Pulls together all the web applications (skills-int-client-js, skills-int-client-vue, etc.) and exposes a web server to serve these applications.
 [Cypress.io](https://www.cypress.io/) tests execute tests against this service.
 - **skills-int-e2e-test**: [Cypress.io](https://www.cypress.io/) tests that utilize skills-int-service to perform thorough end-to-end tests of the integrated libraries.

 To run [cypress.io](https://www.cypress.io/) tests you will need to